Tennis ball: History

 Lawn tennis, as the modern game was originally known, was developed in the early 1870s as a new version of the courtly game of real tennis.
-England banned the importation of real tennis balls, playing cards, dice, and other goods in the Exportation, Importation, Apparel Act 1463.
+England banned the importation of real tennis balls, playing cards, dice, and other goods in the Importation (No. 2) Act 1463 (3 Edw.
+4. c.
+4).
 In 1480, Louis XI of France forbade the filling of tennis balls with chalk, sand, sawdust, or earth, and stated that they were to be made of good leather, well-stuffed with wool.
 Other early tennis balls were made by Scottish craftsmen from a wool-wrapped stomach of a sheep or goat and tied with rope.
-Those recovered from the hammer-beam roof of Westminster Hall during a period of restoration in the 1920s were found to have been manufactured from a combination of putty and human hair, and were dated to the reign of Henry VIII.
+Those recovered from the hammer-beam roof of Westminster Hall during a period of restoration in the 1920s were found to have been manufactured from a combination of putty and human hair and were dated to the reign of Henry VIII.
 Other versions, using materials such as animal fur, rope made from animal intestines and muscles, and pine wood, were found in Scottish castles dating back to the 16th century.
-In the 18th century, 3/4 in strips of wool were wound tightly around a nucleus made by rolling a number of strips into a little ball.
-String was then tied in many directions around the ball and a white cloth covering sewn around the ball.
+In the 18th century, 3/4 in strips of wool were wound tightly around a nucleus made by rolling several strips into a little ball.
+String was then tied in many directions around the ball, and a white cloth covering was sewn around the ball.

-In the early 1870s lawn tennis arose in Britain through the pioneering efforts of Walter Clopton Wingfield and Harry Gem, often using Victorian lawns laid out for croquet.
+In the early 1870s, lawn tennis arose in Britain through the pioneering efforts of Walter Clopton Wingfield and Harry Gem, often using Victorian lawns laid out for croquet.
 Wingfield marketed lawn tennis sets which included rubber balls imported from Germany.
 After Charles Goodyear invented vulcanised rubber, the Germans had been most successful in developing air-filled vulcanised rubber balls.
 These were light and coloured grey or red with no covering.
 John Moyer Heathcote suggested and tried the experiment of covering the rubber ball with flannel, and by 1882 Wingfield was advertising his balls as clad in stout cloth made in Melton Mowbray.
+Tennis balls were initially entirely made of rubber, but they were later refined by using flannel and stitching it around the core, which used to be filled with rubber.
+The tennis ball quickly switched to having a hollow core, using gas to pressurize the inside.
 Originally, tennis ball manufacturing was done by cutting vulcanized rubber sheets into a shape similar to that of a three-leaf clover.
 Before the formation of the rubber into a sphere (which was executed via machinery), chemicals that reacted to produce a gas were added to produce pressure into the hollow inside once the sphere was assembled.
-The switch to the modem method of joining two hemispheres was done to improve uniformity of wall thickness.
+The switch to the modern method of joining two hemispheres was done to improve uniformity of wall thickness.

+Until 1972, tennis balls were white (or sometimes black).
+In 1972, the International Tennis Federation introduced yellow balls, as these were easier to see on television, and these quickly became generally popular.
+Wimbledon continued using white balls until 1986.